Breguet Type IV

-The Breguet Type IV is an aircraft built by Breguet Aviation.
-It was first flown in 1911 and was the first Breguet aircraft to be produced in quantity.
-It was used by the French Army and the British Royal Flying Corps.
-It is notable for the extensive use of metal in its construction, unusual in an aircraft of its time.
+The Breguet Type IV refers to a series of tractor-configuration biplanes built by Breguet Aviation between 1911 and 1913.
+These were the first Breguet aircraft to be produced in quantity and were used by the French Army and the British Royal Flying Corps.
+This type is notable for its extensive use of metal, which was unusual for an aircraft of its era.

 Design and development

 The Breguet Type IV was developed from the Breguet Type III which had appeared during 1910.
 It was a tractor biplane with a tricycle undercarriage.